[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 but rejoice because your names are written in heaven."

 I would like what I write here today to reflect, at least in some small way, something of the meditation that dominates my consciousness this week in preparation for Sunday's celebration.
-Unlike last week's feast, as Cathy pointed out, this is an Ordinary Sunday but it's none the less our celebration of God's love.
+Unlike last week's feast, as Cathy pointed out, this is an Ordinary Sunday but it's none the less a celebration of God's love.

 Speaking of love, we open on a marvelous sketch of God's love as like a mother's love as she nourishes her child at her breast, enfolding the child in her arms.
+The call to rejoice reflects a promise of restoration after some severe cleansing:

 Rejoice with Jerusalem and be glad because of her, all you who love her; exult, exult with her, all you who were mourning over her!
 Oh, that you may suck fully of the milk of her comfort, that you may nurse with delight at her abundant breasts!